abhisheksingh945/user-management-cli/README.md

 you can add, remove, list, and update users in the database

 to use this -
-1 - download the cliTest.py script
+1 - download the cliTest.py script<br>
 2 - pip install fire
 3 - pip install psycogp2